corex-ui/corex-ui/doc/src/markdown/content/components/combobox.md

 `root`, `label`, `control`, `title`, `input`, `clear-trigger`, `trigger`, `positioner`, `content`, `item`

+`data-label` is required on all `data-part="item"` in order to be used for the input value

+An optional `data-value` and can be added to each `data-part="item"`, this is useful when using the API or setting default values.

 ```html
 <!-- render:preview -->
 <div class="combobox-js combobox" data-placeholder="Type or select currency">